Since 2008 NHMRC has funded over $680 million in diabetes research1

 ‘In my opinion the real challenge in metabolic diseases, such as type 2 diabetes, is understanding how the evolved genotype interacts with the modern-day lifestyle choices we make.’

 Professor James has received NHMRC funding since 1990 to undertake research into metabolic processes such as type 2 diabetes.
-Now at the Charles Perkins Centre at the University of Sydney, he is turning his attention to how the body processes what we eat and how that relates to metabolic disease like type 2 diabetes.
+Now at the Charles Perkins Centre at the University of Sydney (link is external), he is turning his attention to how the body processes what we eat and how that relates to metabolic disease like type 2 diabetes.

 ‘Understanding why some people become obese and why not all obese people acquire type 2 diabetes will really not only change how we treat patients but also the food industry itself,’ Professor James said.